Opalinium/nocturna-docs/privacy.md

 **How long we keep data:**
 - Moderation logs: Until you delete them
 - Voice session records (metrics feature): Stored indefinitely while the metrics feature is active; deleted on server request or when the Bot is removed from your server
 - Message content: Deleted when message is deleted from Discord, or automatically after 1 year (365 days for free servers, 730 days for premium servers).
-Message tracking opt-out settings are respected
+When you opt out via `/privacy`, new message caching stops immediately, your already-stored messages are hidden from logs and log search immediately, and they are permanently deleted after a 30-day grace period; opting back in during that window cancels the deletion and restores visibility
+- Transient moderation buffer (recent message content used for spam and filter enforcement): Up to 72 hours, then permanently deleted; not affected by `/privacy` opt-out
 - Media thumbnails: 30 days for free servers, 730 days for premium servers
 - Invite tracking: Retained indefinitely while the Bot remains in your server, used to attribute new-member joins to the referring invite; deleted when the Bot is removed from your server
 - Your settings/tags: Until you delete them